 It's now widely accepted that children in particular should wear a helmet when skiing or boarding.
 The latest studies show that over half the head injuries to children could be avoided by wearing one.

-Hiring ski wear and equipment can be a good option if it is your first ski holiday, you can do this with Edge2Edge.
+Hiring ski wear and equipment can be a good option if it is your first ski holiday.

 As for equipment, we'd recommend beginners to rent for the first week or two of their career - for both skiing and boarding.
 You progress so quickly that what makes sense on day one almost certainly won't by day six.
 And rent in the resort rather than in the UK, as you can then take back and swap uncomfortable or unsuitable equipment during your week on the slopes.